-In our previous notes, we have commented that we think a strategy such as NCYF's (one that is focused on generating a high level of income while protecting and modestly growing capital) is best assessed by looking at the size and consistency of its total returns over longer-term horizons.
-We would highlight that, in the short term, at least, it is somewhat inevitable that NCYF will lag equities, particularly when these markets surge ahead in risk on phases.
+Investors should be aware that, in the short term, at least, NCYF may lag equities, particularly when these markets surge ahead in risk on phases.
 Similarly, it is likely to lag cash returns in difficult periods when both fixed income and equity markets are struggling.
+For those reasons it is perhaps best to focus on long term returns.